 1. Academic Dishonesty

-Any initial act of Academic Dishonesty will be handled through the course syllabus by the faculty member and the Academic Dean.
+Any act of Academic Dishonesty will be handled initially through the course syllabus by the faculty member and the Academic Dean.
 Any student who is found to have engaged in a repeated act of Academic Dishonesty (in a different course than the original act and regardless of the term), or an act of Academic Dishonesty that involves other students, will be considered in violation of the Student Code of Conduct.
 The student will be referred to the Dean of Student Services or designee for review.
 This may result in consequences ranging from disciplinary probation or suspension, up to and includes dismissal from the college.

 WARNING: STUDENTS MAY NOT WITHDRAW FROM A CLASS TO AVOID A FAILING GRADE RECEIVED AS A RESULT OF ACADEMIC DISHONESTY OR ANY SUBSTANTIATED ACCUSATION OF ACADEMIC DISHONESTY.